rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 Examples
 ========

 The examples below show how the mDNS technique is used during ICE processing.
 The first example shows the typical case, and the other two examples demonstrate how peer-reflexive candidates for local IP addresses can be created due to timing differences.

-Normal handling
+Normal Handling
 ---------------

 In this example, mDNS candidates are exchanged between peers and resolved